tobiasrask/wmbus-client/README.md

 ```

 ## How to get started with Wireless M-Bus
-To get started with wM-Bus, check out these links:
+To get started with wM-Bus check out these links:

 [Introduction to wireless M-Bus - PDF](http://pages.silabs.com/rs/634-SLU-379/images/introduction-to-wireless-mbus.pdf)